defano/chicago-oasis/README.md

 As the application initializes, it queries two Google Fusion tables to fetch the neighborhood and census tract polygons that it will render on the map.

 This data consists of one table for census tracts, and another for community areas.
-Each table has three columns: ID, NAME and GEOMETRY.
-For both tables, the GEOMETRY column contains a "MultiGeometry" KML fragment representing the area's polygon boundary and centroid (see the FAQs for a discussion of how this was created).
-For the census table, the ID column represents the 10-digit census tract number (a nationally-unique value).
-The NAME column contains the more human-readable, dotted-decimal tract name (unique only within the ciy).
-Within the community table, the NAME and ID columns both contain the officially recoginized community name (for example, "LINCOLN PARK" or "DOUGLAS").
+Each table has three columns: `ID`, `NAME` and `GEOMETRY`.
+For both tables, the `GEOMETRY` column contains a "MultiGeometry" KML fragment representing the area's polygon boundary and centroid (see the FAQs for a discussion of how this was created).
+For the census table, the `ID` column represents the 10-digit census tract number (a nationally-unique value).
+The `NAME` column contains the more human-readable, dotted-decimal tract name (unique only within the ciy).
+Within the community table, the `NAME` and `ID` columns both contain the officially recoginized community name (for example, "LINCOLN PARK" or "DOUGLAS").

 See the FAQs for a discussion of how this data was created.

 #### Desertification Indicies

-Each time the user changes the selection of business, year, and geography type, the app attempts to fetch a statically published JSON-formatted file whose name is programmatically constructed as {geo-type}-{business}-{year}.json.
+Each time the user changes the selection of business, year, and geography type, the app attempts to fetch a statically published JSON-formatted file whose name is programmatically constructed as `{geo-type}-{business}-{year}.json`.

 Where:
-- Geo-type type is either 'census' or 'neighborhood'.
+- Geo-type type is either `census` or `neighborhood`.
-- Business is one of the following (each representing a selection in the drop-down): 'animal-care', 'bicycle-messenger', 'grocery', 'manufacturing', 'massage', 'not-for-profit-club', 'public-garage', 'pawnbroker', 'peddler', 'raffles', 'retail-food', 'shared-kitchen', 'tavern', 'tobacco', 'valet-parking-operator',  or 'weapons'.
+- Business is one of the following (each representing a selection in the drop-down): `animal-care`, `bicycle-messenger`, `grocery`, `manufacturing`, `massage`, `not-for-profit-club`, `public-garage`, `pawnbroker`, `peddler`, `raffles`, `retail-food`, `shared-kitchen`, `tavern`, `tobacco`, `valet-parking-operator`,  or `weapons`.
-- Year is the selected four digit year, for example '2007'
+- Year is the selected four digit year, for example `2007`

-Example filenames would be: 'neighborhood-animal-care-2007.json', 'census-grocery-2013.json', and 'census-peddler-2004.json'.
+Example filenames would be: `neighborhood-animal-care-2007.json`, `census-grocery-2013.json`, and `census-peddler-2004.json`.

 Each of these files are formatted as a JSON “dictionary” object containing a property whose name matches every area ID in the given geography type (i.e., corresponding to every row in the aforementioned boundary Fusion tables).
 For census files, there should be 801 entries with properties named after the 10-digit tract identifier like ‘17031842400’; for neighborhood files, there should be 77 entries with properties like “EDISON PARK” and “ENGLEWOOD”.
 Each area ID property holds a reference to an object containing desertification information about the corresponding area.
 The app joins this desertification data with the area boundary (fetched from Fusion Tables) using the area ID as the foreign key.